How To Handle A Breakup: Healthy Ways To Move On

 The study referenced above also indicates that although some people may at first use journaling as an opportunity to vent, it can be more helpful to use it to focus on the positives of the situation.
 This may not be possible to do right away when your feelings are still fresh.
 However, the study reports that “positive reinterpretation of the break-up experience” through written reflection is more likely to lead to positive breakup outcomes than venting, so it could be something you might try engaging in after some time has passed.

-Take care of yourself
+Take care of yourself and your mental health

-When going through an emotionally difficult period, it can feel challenging to maintain healthy routines; however, engaging in these habits may actually help you recover.
+When going through an emotionally difficult period, it can seem challenging to maintain healthy routines; however, engaging in these habits may actually help you recover.
 Creating or sticking to a physical exercise routine, for example, can help boost your mood because it’s associated with the release of endorphins and other feel-good brain chemicals.

 Eating well could also help you feel better emotionally.
 A 2019 review of research on the topic suggests that a diet that’s rich in nutritious foods like fresh fruits and vegetables may be associated with “psychological benefits following stressful periods'' like breakups.
 Remember that it’s typically recommended that you consult your doctor or nutritionist before making significant changes to your eating habits.